Weile-Zheng/CL-Productivity/README.md

 sstool -newset
 ```

-Next, begin to take your screenshots that you would like to be grouped together
+Now, begin to take your screenshots that you would like to be grouped together.

+Next

 ```
 sstool -rename